dusan95/family_tree/README.md

 [![MIT licensed](https://img.shields.io/github/license/dusan95/family_tree)](https://img.shields.io)
 [![Python version](https://img.shields.io/badge/python-3.8-orange.svg)](https://www.python.org/)

-This is an example of a family tree DSL which registers new **textX** language and generators.
+This is an example of a family tree DSL which registers new **textX** language and code generators.

 File family-tree.tx in family_tree_dsl folder contains a grammar of the language.
 Grammar is written in **textX** DSL.
 Model example is given in the file **miljkovic.family** in tests folder.